scania-digital-design-system/tegel/.github/CODE_STYLE.md

  - Use single quotes (') for strings.

 ## Branching
-- Branch out `develop` branch for day-to-day work
+- Branch out of `develop` branch for day-to-day work
 - Branch named `main` is updated once release is done by merging develop to it
 - Use task type as to separate branches in different categories (fix, feat, chore, build, docs, release...)
 - Start the name of the branch with Jira ticket number followed by short description of task